Eggah: Variations

 Variations of the eggah can include fillings such as; parsley, onion, tomato, bell pepper, and leek.
 Some versions, like Palestinian ones, may include flour and baking powder in their ijeh.

 Tunisian ojja is often made with eggs, tomatoes, merguez sausages, and seafood.

-One commom Syrian variation is made into a disk with herb and vegetable filling and then pan fried.
+One common Syrian variation is made into a disk with herb and vegetable filling and then pan fried.
 Similar ejjeh's are popular in Palestine.

 Comparison to similar foods

-Eggah is often likeend and compared to many other egg-based dishes, such as:
+Eggah is often likened and compared to many other egg-based dishes, such as: